ANSSI-FR/rust-guide/src/en/devenv.md

 <div class="reco" id="DENV-FORMAT" type="Recommendation" title="Use Rust formatter (rustfmt)">

-The tool `rustfmt` may be used to ensure that the codebase respects style guidelines (as described in `rustfmt.toml` file).
+The tool `rustfmt` should be used to ensure that the codebase respects style guidelines (as described in `rustfmt.toml` file).

 </div>